jeffpar/pcjs.v1/blog/2014/12/04/README.md

 OS/2 1.0
 ---
-Exciting news for OS/2 fans: PCjs (v1.16.1) is now able to run OS/2 1.0 on IBM PC AT (80286) machine configurations.
+Exciting news for OS/2 fans: PCjs (v1.16.1) is now able to run OS/2 1.0 on [IBM PC AT Machine Configurations](/devices/pc/machine/#model-5170-machine-configurations).
+This is the culmination of recent work in PCjs to fully emulate the Intel 80286 processor and 16-bit protected-mode, including undocumented features like [LOADALL](/pubs/pc/reference/intel/80286/loadall/) and triple-fault resets.

-To test it out, go to [IBM PC Machine Configurations](/devices/pc/machine/), scroll down to the Model 5170 machines, and choose one.
-For drive A:, select "OS/2 1.0 Debugger Boot Disk", click "Download", and then click the "Run" button.
+For a quick demo, try the "[OS/2 1.0 Debugger Boot Disk](/disks/pc/os2/misc/1.0/debugger/)".
 In a few seconds, you'll see a very rudimentary OS/2 shell (a slimmed-down version of the OS/2 Program Selector) that allows you to start the protected-mode command interpreter ("Start a Program") or the real-mode command interpreter ("command.com").

 ![OS/2 1.0 With Kernel Debugger](OS210-DEBUGGER.jpg "link:/disks/pc/os2/misc/")